The drunk guest

 Understaffed situation

-Many of housekeeping employees were ill, so the housekeeping team was understaffed.
-In addition, the number of guests at the hotel had not decreased and many new ones were arriving.
-Everything had to be clean and ready by 15 p.m. because then the new guests could check in.
-At XNUMX o'clock a receptionist calls the head of housekeeping and says that there is a couple in the reception with a crying child who is throwing up.
-The receptionist asks carefully if one of the rooms is ready or if the housekeeping staff could quickly finish cleaning a room for them.
-The staff found it easy to put themselves in the shoes of the guests, but this meant that they had to reorganize themselves and work even faster.
-The head of housekeeping told the staff later that day that the guests with the crying child had thanked them over and over when she met them later that day in the hallway.
+There had been illness among the cleaning staff, so they were understaffed.
+However, the number of guests at the hotel had not decreased and many new guests were arriving.
+Everything still had to be clean and ready by 15 p.m. because that was when the new guests could check in.
+At XNUMX a.m., a receptionist calls the head maid and says that there is a couple in the reception with a crying baby who is throwing up.
+He asks cautiously if there is a room ready or if they can finish one of the rooms in a green one.
+The staff found it easy to put themselves in the guests' shoes, but this meant that they had to reorganize themselves and work even faster.
+The head maid told the staff later that day that the guests had thanked them again and again when she met them later that day in the hallway.

 The questions